kubernetes/kubernetes/docs/design/flex-provision.md

 ## Creation of Provisioner
 The Storage Administrator is responsible for creating a provisioning container.
 The details and contents of the provisioning container aren't important only that it creates a new Persistent Volume before exit.
 This requires *kubectl* on the provisioner and a service account token passed into the container.

-Storage Adminsistrators provides Kubernetes Adminstrator with a provisioning container.
-Kuberntes Adminstrator ensures the container is availble on appropriate nodes.
+Storage Administrator provides Kubernetes Adminstrator with a provisioning container.
+Kubernetes Adminstrator ensures the container is available on appropriate nodes.
 Properties passed into the provisioner could be on a secrets volume or as environment variables which can be parsed by shell scripts or binaries within the provisioning container.

 To support Use Case #10, the flex provisioner may accept a node selector to target specific nodes for running the provisioner.
 If no node-selector is specified then any available node may be used.
 Containers will run as pods.